nhuntwalker/flask-book/ch1/first-real-app.rst

     $ npx create-react-app todo-list-client --typescript

 Navigating into this directory shows the foundation for a fully-functioning ReactJS application.
+Install the packages for this app all at once with ``npm install``.

 Note, as of this writing, I'm using React and React-DOM versions 16.8.6.
 My directory looks like: